 LEEP stands for “loop electrosurgical excision procedure.”
-Still not sure exactly what that means?
-Understandable.
 It’s a medical procedure to remove abnormal tissue from your cervix so it can be tested for cancer or human papillomavirus (HPV).

-While you relax in the stirrups (yeah, right), your gynecologist will use an electrified tool to cut tissue from your cervix, the opening of your uterus at the top of your vaginal canal.
-It’s relatively quick and painless and sounds a lot scarier than it is.
+While you relax in the footrests (yeah, right), your gynecologist will use an electrified metal loop tool to cut tissue from your cervix, the opening of your uterus at the top of your vaginal canal.
+If it sounds kind of scary, don’t worry, it’s relatively quick and painless.

 LEEP procedure fast facts